als244/ml_dataflow/README.md

 <sup> In reality it would make more sense to set the denominator as Maximum Achievable FLOPS to isolate for software efficiency in an apples-to-apples manner...</sup>

 - HFU (Hardware Flops Utilization): A measure of processing throughput (including recomputations in numerator) relative to hardware capabilities.
-There are 2 levels are recomputation that occur depending on memory capacities -- the system automatically configures this and calculates the accurate metric.
+This system currently has 2 levels of recomputation that occur depending on memory capacities -- the system automatically configures this and calculates the accurate metric.
 See the `throughput.c` file for more details.
 Flash Attention is employed which recomputes the attention score matrix (implicity) during the backwards pass, so by default at least $N * L * (.5 * 2 * (S * S * D))$ FLOPs are recomputed per step.
 Here we see that $\text{HFU}$ is strictly greater than $\text{MFU}$.

 -----